Bina Venkataraman: Public policy

-From 2010 to 2019, Venkataraman served as the Director of Global Policy Initiatives at the Broad Institute of Harvard University and Massachusetts Institute of Technology.
-During that time, she served as Senior Adviser to Eric Lander, while he was co-chair of the President's Council of Advisors on Science and Technology (PCAST).
-In that capacity, she co-authored a number of reports for the PCAST, including a 2010 report on K-12 education in Science, Technology, Engineering, and Mathematics (STEM), a 2011 report on ensuring American leadership in advanced manufacturing, and a 2012 report on drug discovery, develop and evaluation.
+From 2010 to 2019, Venkataraman served as the Director of Global Policy Initiatives at the Broad Institute of Harvard University and taught at the Massachusetts Institute of Technology.
+During that time, she served as Senior Adviser to Eric Lander while he was co-chair of the President's Council of Advisors on Science and Technology (PCAST).
+In that capacity, she co-authored several reports for the PCAST, including a 2010 report on K-12 education in Science, Technology, Engineering, and Mathematics (STEM), a 2011 report on ensuring American leadership in advanced manufacturing, and a 2012 report on drug discovery, develop and evaluation.
 From 2013 to 2015, she took a sabbatical to work in the White House under President Barack Obama.
-There, she served as a senior advisor for climate change innovation and also worked to address the Ebola virus disease epidemic between 2014 and 2015.
+There, she served as a senior advisor for climate change innovation, building partnerships among communities, companies, and government to prepare for climate disasters including heat waves, droughts, and coastal storms.

-She serves on Brown University's Institute for Environment and Society as well as Brown's President's Leadership Council, advising Christina Hull Paxson.
-She is also a Future Tense and Carnegie Fellow at the New America Foundation.
+She previously served on Brown University's Institute for Environment and Society advisory board as well as Brown's President's Leadership Council, advising Christina Hull Paxson.
+She was also a Future Tense and Carnegie Fellow at the New America Foundation.
+She currently serves on the Advisory Board of Harvard’s Shorenstein Center on the Media, Politics, and Public Policy; on the MIT Corporation’s Visiting Committee on the Humanities; and on the Getty Museum's PST ART advisory council.